sergio-santos-group/ProtoSyn.jl/docs/src/mutators.md

 CurrentModule = Mutators.Blockrot
 ```

-A Blockrot movement is the rotation/translation of a defined block according to a set of [`BlockrotMutator`](@ref) parameters.
+A Blockrot movement is the rotation/translation of a defined block according to a set of [`MutatorConfig`](@ref) parameters.

 ```@docs
-BlockrotMutator
+MutatorConfig
-run!
+apply!
 ```

 ## Sidechain